 INspire Earlham Program

-As part of our ongoing efforts to widen the path to a four-year college education, we are offering free tuition to Indiana students whose families are Pell and State of Indiana grant-eligible and earn up to $60,000 per year.
+You read that right: we’re offering free tuition to Indiana students whose families are eligible for Pell and State of Indiana grants and earn up to $60,000 per year.

 Frequently Asked Questions

-Who is eligible?
-Eligible Indiana students must be accepted to and enroll at Earlham as part of the fall 2022 entering class; file the Free Application for Federal Student Aid (FAFSA) by March 1, 2022; and be eligible for state (21st Century Scholars, Frank O’Bannon), and federal (Pell, FSEOG) aid.
+Eligible Indiana students must be accepted to and enroll at Earlham as part of the fall 2022 or later entering class; file the Free Application for Federal Student Aid (FAFSA) by March 1; and be eligible for state (21st Century Scholars, Frank O’Bannon), and federal (Pell) aid.